highlight/highlight/README.md

 Have an idea for what we should build next?
 Please share our [community](https://community.highlight.io) or via a Github Issue!

-### Data and infrastructure tools

 [Read a full list of Highlight features](https://highlight.io/docs).

 ## Our Mission

-Our mission is to help you ship with more confidence than ever.
+Our mission is to support developers like you in shipping with confidence.
 We do this by giving you the tools you need to **uncover, resolve, and prevent** issues in your web app.

 ## Our Values